jp1lrt/wsjt-log-utility/README.md

 WSJT Log Utility helps you recover QSOs from `wsjtx.log`, split ADIF files by date/time, and prepare clean uploads for LoTW.

+While the tool is commonly used with FT8 / FT4 logs, the ADIF splitting function itself is mode-agnostic and can also be used to split ADIF files generated from CW, SSB, or mixed-mode operations when preparing uploads.

 Normally, QSOs are already saved in wsjtx_log.adi.
 However, in cases where wsjtx_log.adi has been lost (e.g. system failure,